 The Laws Of Gwent Balance Council (BC)

-• Idealistic vision of independent voters coming together to solutions best for the community is both unreal and untrue:
+• Idealistic vision of independent voters spontanously coming together to solutions best for the community is both unreal and untrue:

 • What goes through most often for independent voters are reverts of last season nerfs (=buffs) to popular decks and nerfs of the most popular cards, especially if those convey negative emotions.

 • The rest of the world could hope to get votes through only by strong alignment.
 Around 30%, which is 3 changes per bracket is a real target.
+That being said, of course communities don’t have to act nationwise – many voters just pick favorites from various coalitions.
+Kerpeten&Dauren (also CIS), Shinmiri&Lerio.

 • Balance Coalitions are effectively reducing democratic factor – individual voter means less than in the case of closer vote distributions – but enable better coordination and (unless influencers are misguided) are good for the game.